Furnace Repair Checklist

-Flat filters should be replaced monthly, while pleated filters should be used for about three months.
-You may also buy a washable filter that will work for about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter more often.

 To make the procedure go more quickly down the line, draw with a permanent marker on your heating system outside or ductwork to list the airflow direction and filter size.

 4. Check the Condensate Pan